We don't just talk cars ... we teach how to buy them.

 In terms of transmissions, 2007 and 2008 Maximas are equipped with a continuously variable transmission (CVT), while earlier models are either a five-speed automatic or a six-speed manual.

-The seventh generation, which debuted in 2009, was slightly shortened in length for still better handling and a more distinctive look.
+The seventh-generation, which debuted in 2009 and was produced through 2015, was slightly shortened in length for still better handling and a more distinctive look.
 The models were changed to the 3.5 S and the 3.5 SV.

-Used Maxima models from this newest production run can also be found with options such as voice-activated navigation, iPod integration and a rearview camera.
+Older Maxima models from this production run can also be found with options such as voice-activated navigation, iPod integration and a rearview camera.

-There are actually several different ways to buy a used Maxima at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Maxima at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Auto Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.